WNCC volleyball sweeps NJC

-PAWsitively Pink Night for Breast Cancer Awareness turned into a positive ending for the 5th-ranked Western Nebraska Community College volleyball team as the Cougars swept past Northeastern Junior College 25-14, 26-24, 25-23 Friday night.
+PAWsitively Pink Night for Breast Cancer Awareness turned into a positive ending for the 5th-ranked Western Nebraska Community College volleyball team as the Cougars swept past Northeastern Junior College 25-14, 26-24, 25-23 on Friday, Oct.
+21.

 The win was the Cougars’ 27th of the season to just three losses.
 It was WNCC’s ninth straight win and it was also the first time since Nov.
 3, 2017, that WNCC has swept NJC.